 • Best for: Multi-layer tear-offs and small commercial roofs

-Reserve the 30-yard bin for larger tear-offs so a second haul-out doesn’t slow crew demobilization.
+A 30-yard bin handles larger tear-offs so crews avoid a second haul-out and finish demobilization fast.

 Asphalt Shingle Weight and Tonnage Planning

-Roofers know three-tab shingles average 250 pounds per square, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
-That tonnage routes on a hooklift truck, which caps at a single pickup’s weight limit.
+The three-tab shingle averages 250 pounds a square, architectural laminate runs closer to 400; a typical 25-square tear-off lands between three and five tons before underlayment is added.
 How does that translate to a 10-yard dumpster?
-You’ll route the debris without overfilling the can.
+The hooklift truck routes the can to respect the weight limit, keeping the haul inside a single trip without overage fees.

-When you mix shingles with framing or sheathing offcuts, we route that container to our general C&D debris service—keeping your project compliant.
-Pure asphalt tear-offs run on a standard roofing line, while mixed loads require this specific handling process.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—instead of a standard roofing bin—to ensure proper disposal, as those loads contain multiple types of construction materials.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition